 - You are overwhelmed by the admissions process and want a clear and concise plan that will get you results

 - You aren't particularly "application savvy" and want someone to break it down for you step-by-step

-Here's what this product does for you...
+Here's what this program does for you...

 Your Application Timeline

 - The one factor that has a direct correlation with admit rates

 - What you should do first, second, and third, and when